Meet Dr. Yvonne Truong

 Dr. Truong joined VMC in 2004, working for many years in the mobile dental clinic, providing dental services to high-need areas throughout Santa Clara County.
 She now staffs the dental clinics at Valley Health Centers Sunnyvale, Milpitas, and Tully.

 Dr. Truong shared that her typical day “is very fast paced!
-I see at least 16 patients each day – doing exams and cleanings, taking dental impressions, giving oral hygiene instructions, and performing extractions, fillings, and other procedures.
+I see at least 16 patients each day – doing exams and cleanings, taking dental impressions, giving oral hygiene instructions, and performing extractions, fillings, and other procedures as suggested in a cosmetic dentist Woodstock site.
 Every day is different because our patient population tends to have a lot of dental emergencies.”
 Indeed, the dental clinics serve a combination of patients with appointments and those who walk-in with urgent needs.

 “The best thing about my job,” says Dr. Truong, “is seeing immediate results.
 If a patient comes in with pain, most of the time I can make them feel better right away.”